DCFS and Child Protective Services Lawyer in Long Beach, CA

-Fight Child Protective Services CPS/DCFS
+Fight Child Protective Services CPS/DCFS in Long Beach, California

 The Department of Children and Family Services (DCFS) or Child Protective Services (CPS) alleges that a parent’s conduct places a child at risk of abuse or neglect.
 Fighting DCFS to get your children out of foster care is battle too many parents are losing.
 The system in Los Angeles County is too overwhelmed to give families the time and attention that they deserve.
 The information that parents need to save their families is often never clearly communicated to them.
 Children are shuffled from foster home to foster home and social workers neglect to work their cases due to high caseloads and all other sorts of excuses.
-The frustration and emotion drives parents over the edge.
+The frustration and emotion drive parents over the edge.

 DCFS never wants to admit that they have made a mistake or a bad decision for a child.
-Like the police, DCFS protects their own at all costs.
-DCFS holds too much power that that is often abused.
+Like the police, DCFS protects its own at all costs.
+DCFS holds too much power that is often abused.
 When the proper procedures are followed DCFS can have your child removed from your home based on lies, half-truths, and gross misrepresentations that are written in social worker’s reports and given to the judge.
 The sad part is that the Judges take the social worker’s reports as gospel.
 It is important to have a strategy and understand a social worker’s function and powers when they first make contact with them.
-Kyle R. Puro, Esq. works on the front lines of the Los Angeles foster care system representing parents.
+Long Beach DCFS Attorney Kyle R. Puro, Esq. works on the front lines of the Los Angeles foster care system representing parents.
 The foster care system can be very repetitive.
 Before you can begin to fight CPS, you must understand the process.

-LA DCFS Funding
+Los Angeles DCFS Funding

 In Los Angeles County, LA DCFS or CPS has around a $1.8 billion dollar budget.
 At any given moment, around 35,000 children are being supervised by LA DCFS.
 LA DCFS funding comes from the state and federal government like clockwork for the number of kids in foster care.
 DCFS main goal is to prevent a child from being hurt while under their supervision or investigation.
 This is the unfortunate reason why so many kids get brought into the foster system.
 With big budgets and pockets comes great liability.
-DCFS makes decisions often not based on what is best for a minor, but what type of liability DCFS and the county would face based on the facts if child was further abused or neglect by their parents.
+DCFS makes decisions often not based on what is best for a minor, but what type of liability DCFS and the county would face based on the facts if the child was further abused or neglect by their parents.

 How CPS Locates Your Family